--> Meet Owners of Windmill City Super #1 - Visit Palm Springs tag-img

 Windmill City Super #1 store Palm Springs

 Customers can peruse various clothing items alongside bags, posters, keychains, drinkware, and other party accessories.
 Truly, the store’s inventory is fueled by the Coys’ endless curiosity.
 “We’re always looking for designs,” invites Glen.
-“So, if anybody has any product ideas or design ideas that they want to send us, I just tell them to reach out to our Instagram, because that’s kind of the whole idea behind it.
-I think sometimes people are intimidated by approaching us with ideas, but the ones we’ve done have worked so well and they’re really simple.
-So we’re kind of always looking for new product ideas and new designs.
+“So, if anybody has any product or design ideas that they want to send us, I just tell them to reach out to our Instagram because that’s the whole idea behind it.
+Sometimes, people are intimidated by approaching us with ideas, but the ones we’ve done have worked so well and are straightforward.
+So we’re always looking for new product ideas and designs.
 So people can always reach out.”

 Accessible, inviting, and imaginative.
 What a perfect reflection of Palm Springs: the gift that keeps on giving.